JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/working-with-the-terminal/opening-the-terminal-window/index.md

 technologies: []
 topics: []
 author: hs
-subtitle: Opening a terminal window in IntelliJ IDEA
+subtitle: How to open a new terminal window with keyboard shortcuts
 thumbnail: ./thumbnail.png
 longVideo:
   poster: ./poster_long.png